HRS Exit/Post-Exit Interview and Finder Files 2014 (V1), supported by NIA

 RAND HRS Exit/Post-Exit Interview Files

 The structure of the RAND HRS Exit and Post-Exit Interview variable names is very similar.
 For example, the variable that contains the net value of the estate in the 2014 Exit Interview is called YT173, and the same question in the 2014 Post-Exit Interview is called YPT173.
-Where appropriate, we have removed the second letter "P" from the Post-Exit variable names so that we can append the Post-Exit Interview data to the Exit Interview data.
-For example, in 2014 data, we have removed the "P" from the variable YPT173 in the Post-Exit interview so that it has become YT173.
-Post-Exit Interview responses can be identified by the flag POST_EXIT=1.
-Exit Interview responses can be identified by POST_EXIT=0.
+Where appropriate, we have removed the second letter "P" from the Post-Exit variable names so that we can append the Post-Exit Interview data to the Exit Interview Data (e.g., YPT173 is renamed to YT173 in the 2014 Post-Exit Interview data).
+Post-Exit Interview responses can be identified by POST_EXIT=0.
 The RAND HRS Exit and Post-Exit Interview Files include all Respondents from both the Exit and Post-Exit Interviews.
 However, the same person never has both an Exit Interview and Post-Exit Interview in the same year, so the file does not contain multiple occurrences of the same person.

 RAND HRS Exit/Post-Exit Finder File

 Researchers would most likely want to combine the information from Exit and Post-Exit Interview and link them up with Respondents' Core Interviews.
 We have created the RAND HRS Exit/Post-Exit Finder File to make it easy to identify which survey years the Exit and Post-Exit Interviews occurred.